saltstack/salt/doc/ref/states/ordering.rst

 with order options are executed.

 But this construct can only handle ordering states from the beginning.
-Certian circimstances will present a situation where it is desireable to send a state to the end of the line.
+Certain circimstances will present a situation where it is desireable to send a state to the end of the line.
 To do this, set the order to ``last``:

 .. code-block:: yaml